-- (i) decision has been made to sell, - (ii) the assets are available for immediate sale in its present condition, - (iii) the assets are being actively marketed and - (iv) sale has been agreed or is expected to be concluded within 12 months of the Balance Sheet date.
+(i) decision has been made to sell,

+- (ii) the assets are available for immediate sale in its present condition, - (iii) the assets are being actively marketed and - (iv) sale has been agreed or is expected to be concluded within 12 months of the Balance Sheet date.

 Subsequently, such assets classified as 'held for sale' are measured at the lower of it carrying value and fair value less costs to sell.
-Noncurrent assets held for sale are not depreciated.
+Non-current assets held for sale are not depreciated.
+A gain or loss of the non-current assets is recognised at the date of de-recognition.

-(h) Borrowing costs
+(i) Borrowing costs